Delicious and Easy French Toast Recipe

 Mixing the Eggs and Milk

 Start by whisking together eggs and milk.
 A typical ratio is one egg per 1/4 cup of milk.
-Adjust according to the number of servings you need.
+Modify according to the number of servings you need.

 Adding Sweeteners and Spices